CERAWEEK-Russia wild card to keep oil markets on edge, execs warn

 "This year is going to be a harder environment... driven by wider macro economics, also combined with what is going on with flows from Russia," said Savvas Manousos, CEPSA's executive vice president of global trading.

-(Reporting by Stephanie Kelly, Simon Webb, Ron Bousso and Richard Valdmanis in Houston)
+(Reporting by Stephanie Kelly, Simon Webb, Ron Bousso and Richard Valdmanis in Houston; Editing by David Gregorio)

 ((Stephanie.Kelly@thomsonreuters.com; 646-223-4471; Reuters Messaging: stephanie.kelly.thomsonreuters.com@reuters.net/))